Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Become familiar with regulations that apply to pesticide use and follow all regulatory requirements.

-• Minimize use of pesticides where possible.
+• Minimize the use of pesticides where possible.

 • Inspect pesticide containers for leaks before handling.